logo back up home forward further reading more topics »

 Maths - Cylindrical Polar coordinates

 Cylindrical coordinates allow points to be specified using two linear distances and one angle.
-These three coordinates are shown on the above diagram as:
+These three coordinates are shown on the diagram as:

 Cylinder aligned with the z axis